kneasle/kneasle.github.io/main-page/about-me.md

 the project.
 Many of these projects (like [Wheatley](https://github.com/kneasle/wheatley) and [Monument](https://github.com/kneasle/ringing/tree/master/monument)) are in production use and are relied on by many users.
-[Sapling](https://github.com/kneasle/sapling), a prototype code editor, has over 400 stars on GitHub.
+[Sapling](https://github.com/kneasle/sapling), a prototype code editor, has nearly 700 stars on GitHub and has [been featured](https://news.ycombinator.com/item?id=39253798) on the front page of Hacker News.
 I've also contributed to larger open source projects, such as [the Rust language](https://github.com/rust-lang/rust-clippy/pull/7640).